Skip to main content

 Chemotherapy for Testicular Cancer

-Chemo is often used to cure testicular cancer when it has spread outside the testicle.
+Chemo is often used to treat testicular cancer when it has spread outside the testicle.
 It's also used to help decrease the risk of cancer coming back after the testicle is removed.
 It's not used to treat cancer that's only in the testicle.

-Chemo drugs used
+Chemo drugs used to treat testicular cancer

 Using 2 or more chemo drugs often works better than using any single drug alone.
-The chemo regimens most commonly used as the first treatment for testicular cancer are:
+The chemo regimens most used as the first treatment for testicular cancer are:

-• BEP (or PEB): bleomycin, etoposide, and cisplatin
+• BEP: bleomycin, etoposide, and cisplatin

 • EP: etoposide and cisplatin

-• VIP: VP-16 (etoposide) or vinblastine plus ifosfamide and cisplatin
+• VIP: VP-16 (etoposide), ifosfamide, and cisplatin

-Some doctors use more intensive plans for patients with high-risk disease, and may suggest a different combination of chemo drugs or even a stem cell transplant .
+Some doctors use more intensive plans for patients with high-risk disease and may suggest a different combination of chemo drugs or even a stem cell transplant.

 Possible side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+However, other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to certain side effects.

 The side effects of chemo depend on the type and dose of drugs used and how long they are given.
 These side effects can include: